OsamaOracle/complete-azure-infra-using-terraform/Readme.md

 #### One virtual network
-- 4 SUBNET
+**four Subnets like the following:-**

-- Public  - WEB/API
+1. Public  - Will have the WEB/API
-- Private  - Queue , Worker , Elastic Search
+2. The 1st Private  will have -  Queue , Worker , Elastic Search
-- Database Subnet - database mysql
+3. Database Subnet the 2nd Private -  database mysql
-- Cache subnet - KeyDB
+4. Cache subnet the 3rd private - KeyDB

 ##### Rules for Auto Scaling group.